witzsha/witzsha/README.md

 <p align="center">𓆩♱𓆪</p>

 <p align="center">
-  Public chat off, if you want to interact please do that in whispers.<br>
+  Public chat off, if you want to interact please do that in whispers.
+If im afk i probably have my whispers disabled, so if you want to reach out to me please sign my ata.<br>
   If theres "no response" in my name - I wont respond.
 It's not personal.
 Im just tired, busy or not in the mood to talk.
 This does not apply to my close friends.<br>
   Feel free to c+h.
 As long as you're not covering me I dont have a problem with that.
 </p>